Jack Goff

-Jack Alan Goff (born 6 March 1991) is a former British racing driver.
+Jack Alan Goff (born 6 March 1991) is a British former racing driver.
 He was the 2012 Renault Clio Cup United Kingdom champion.
 He made his debut in the British Touring Car Championship on 31 March 2013 at Brands Hatch, driving for RCIB Insurance Racing.

 The 2017 and 2018 British Touring Car Championship seasons saw Jack driving for Eurotech Racing in a Honda Civic Type R.

+Personal life

+Goff is of no relation to Ginetta Junior Championship driver Lewis Goff.

 Racing career

 Renault Clio Cup UK

 Goff joined the Renault Clio Cup United Kingdom championship for the 2010 season, securing a drive with Team Pyro after comparing well with race winner Dave Newsham in testing.

-He remained in the championship in 2011.
+Goff remained in the championship in 2011.
 Goff stayed with the championship contenders for much of the season, and he took his maiden victory in the championship at Oulton Park.
 He later added a double win at Rockingham, but his results were not enough to mount a title challenge and he ended the season fifth in the championship, 52 points shy of fourth placed driver James Dixon.

 Goff remained in the championship for 2012, finishing in the top five in the first eight races of the year, including wins at Brands Hatch and Donington Park.
 Goff was leading the title challenge at the halfway point of the season but his nearest rival Paul Rivett took four consecutive wins after the mid-season break, at Snetterton and Rockingham.
 Both endured a poor weekend at Silverstone meaning the title would be decided at Brands Hatch a fortnight later; with Rivett retiring in the first race, Goff took the title in the second race of the weekend by nine points.

 British Touring Car Championship

 RCIB Insurance Racing/CHROME Edition Restart Racing (2013–2014)

 Goff driving the Team BMR Vauxhall Insignia at Donington Park during the 2014 British Touring Car Championship season.

 On 19 December 2012, it was announced that Goff would drive an NGTC Vauxhall Insignia for Team HARD in the 2013 British Touring Car Championship season.
 This came just over a month after he tested the car at Silverstone.
 Two minutes into qualifying for the first round at Brands Hatch, he collided with Colin Turkington who had spun on the exit of Druids and was stationary on the racing line.
 He hadn't set a time and started at the back of the grid for the first race.
-Jack finished 17th in the Drivers Championship.
+Goff finished 17th in the Drivers Championship.

-2014 arrived and Goff stayed with the Insignia for the first 5 rounds, however this time racing under the Team BMR outfit.
+2014 arrived and Goff stayed with the Insignia for the first five rounds, however this time racing under the Team BMR outfit.
 Come round 6 at Snetterton, Goff swapped his Insignia for a VW CC Passat.
-Goff achieved 10 top ten finishes during the year and finished 14th in the Championship.
+Goff achieved ten top-ten finishes during the year and finished 14th in the Championship.